 Far and above, the most valuable training Morocco has received has been her firsthand observation of dance through her many research trips over the years, starting in 1963, to such countries as Morocco, Egypt, Tunisia, Lebanon, Algeria, Turkey, Greece, Jordan, Iran, and Syria.
 During these trips, she collects all the possible music, steps and styles of dances from many on-site viewings, and questions the dancers to discover as much as possible about a dance.
 Morocco then chooses a variety of the most typical steps and figures and presents them in choreography true to their origins, while pleasing to the eyes and ears of the theater public.

 Funding would allow Morocco to continue these trips in order to recover, preserve, and present ethnic dance forms that have yet to be seen by most audiences.

 Funding can also be applied towards the day-to-day operations of Morocco & the Casbah Dance Experience, including administrative help, lights and electric, and the many other responsibilities of running an office, studio and non-profit organization.

 FOR MORE INFORMATION ABOUT THE INITIATIVES LISTED ABOVE

 PLEASE CONTACT MOROCCO

-OR DONATE BY MAIL WITH OUR EASY Donation Form (pdf file).
+DONATE BY MAIL WITH OUR EASY Donation Form (pdf file).